sumitkute/blockchainhack/README.md

-# Consortium Blockchain Hack using Web3.js
+# Consortium Blockchain Hack using Web3.js with Azure Blockchain Service (ABS)
-this repository is using web3.js
+this code uses web3.js to communicate with ABS

 ![Image](./Img/hack.PNG)